ScorpionesLabs/DVS/Readme.md

-    PS> Get-Help Invoke-DCOMObjectScan -Detailed  # Get details of the Invoke-DCOMObjectScan command PS> Get-Help Get-ExecutionCommand -Detailed # Get details of the Get-ExecutionCommand command PS> Get-Help Invoke-ExecutionCommand -Detailed # Get details of the Invoke-ExecutionCommand command
+    PS> Get-Help Invoke-DCOMObjectScan -Detailed  # Get details of the Invoke-DCOMObjectScan command PS> Get-Help Get-ExecutionCommand -Detailed # Get details of the Get-ExecutionCommand command PS> Get-Help Invoke-ExecutionCommand -Detailed # Get details of the Invoke-ExecutionCommand command PS> Get-Help Invoke-RegisterRemoteSchema -Detailed # Get details of the Invoke-RegisterRemoteSchema command